Quick Start

 Font Size

-Ctrl+F opens the search bar.
+Ctrl+Shift+F opens the search bar.
 Type your query and matches highlight across the viewport and scrollback.
 Press Enter to jump to the next match, Shift+Enter for previous.
 Esc to close.

 Copy & Paste